Speakers of the future event will be announced by the beginning of the Conference. Below you can find the previous Speakers.

 Has an excellent knowledge of English, French, Spanish, Italian and German.
 As a simultaneous interpreter works for the UN, the Council of Europe, at international conferences in Russia and worldwide.
 Has authored a large number of political publications on political topics in ‘Novaya Gazeta’, ‘Grani Ru’, ‘Izbrannoye’ etc. In 1999 a book by P. R. Palazhchenko titled ‘The art of learning by comparison or A non-systematic dictionary of difficulties, subtleties and features of the English language matched with Russian’ was brought out by the Valent Publishing House in the World of Translation series.
 The book has seen several editions.
 In 2002 a significantly enlarged and amended version of the book was produced by the P. Valent Publishing House titled ‘My non-systematic dictionary’.
 In 2005 the same Publishing House brought out the ‘Non-Systematic Dictionary 2005’, a book that was structured in a way similar to the ‘My non-systematic dictionary’ but was totally new in content.

-Head of the Cambridge Simultaneous Course, an EU and UNESCO Interpreter.
+Head of the Cambridge Conference Interpretation Course, a UN and World Bank Interpreter.

-Graduated from MIIS (Middlebury Institute of International Studies in Monterey), with a MACI degree (Master of Arts in Conference Interpretation) in English, Russian and French.
-A member of AIIC.
-A professional interpreter in such areas as the Law, Nuclear Physics, Oil and Gas, the Environment, Business, Development and Outer Space.
-Worked for the US Department of State, in particular, the President’s Administration and the Cabinet of the United States.
-Her client’s include BMP, the Council of Europe, ECB, FAO, OPCW, OECD, UNOG, UNESCO, the World Bank and private companies.
-Has taught or sat on the examination panel at interpreting schools in Belgium (ISTI, ILMH/LSTI.
-EII), France (ISIT, ESIT, ITIRI), Switzerland (ZHAW, GIMUN), Ukraine (BSSU), the United Kingdom (the Universities of Bath and Manchester) and the United States (MISS).
-Is Head of the Cambridge annual simultaneous interpreting course and also runs a workshop ‘Know your worth: Understanding Marketing and Negotiating for Interpreters’.
+Graduated from MIIS (Middlebury Institute of International Studies in Monterey), with a Master of Arts in Conference Interpretation in English, Russian and French.
+Member of AIIC.
+Professional interpreter in such areas as Law, Nuclear, Environment, Business, Development, and Outer Space.
+Worked for the US Department of State, in particular for the President’s Administration and the Cabinet of the United States.
+Clients include the BIS, Council of Europe, ECB, FAO, OPCW, OECD, UNOG, UNESCO, the World Bank and private companies.
+Taught or sat on examining juries at interpreting schools in Belgium (ISTI, ILMH/LSTI.
+EII), France (ISIT, ESIT, ITIRI), Switzerland (ZHAW, GIMUN), Ukraine (BSSU), the United Kingdom (the Universities of Bath and Manchester) and the United States (MIIS).
+Codirector of the annual Cambridge Conference Interpretation Course, and also runs the ‘Know your worth: Understanding Marketing and Negotiating for Interpreters’ seminar.

-Boris Naimushin is an Associate Professor of Translation and Interpreting at New Bulgarian University in Sofia where he teaches simultaneous and consecutive interpreting.
+Boris Naimushin, PhD, is an Associate Professor of Translation and Interpreting at New Bulgarian University in Sofia where he teaches simultaneous and consecutive interpreting.

 He is an active conference interpreter with Russian and Bulgarian (A), English (B) and French (C).
 He has served as interpreter for Bulgarian Presidents and Prime Ministers since 2009.

-Boris is a member of the Association of Translator and Interpreter Trainers, Union of Translators of Russia, Association of Interpreters and Translators in Bulgaria and European Association of Science Editors.
+Boris is a member of the Association of Translator and Interpreter Trainers, Union of Translators of Russia and Association of Interpreters and Translators in Bulgaria.
+Boris is Editor-in Chief of English Studies at NBU, an academic journal published by New Bulgarian University.

 Irina V. Zubanova is a Russian-English conference interpreter and trainer of interpreters.
 Irina Zubanova is a staff teacher of consecutive and simultaneous interpreting at the Moscow State Linguistic University, of which she is a graduate.
 She also teaches at a number of other professional schools in Moscow.
 Zubanova has written a number of books and articles in her field and is active on the editorial board of Mosty (‘Bridges’), a journal for professional translators and interpreters.
 A member of the National League of Translators and the Union of Translators and Interpreters of Russia, she often lectures before their youth audiences.